- 1 Circulators

 Let us discuss the 3 Port Circulator S Matrix and 4 Port Circulator S Matrix using the (Scattering Matrix).
 We will also discuss the basics of 3 Port and 4-port Circulators and Difference between 3 port circulator and 4 port circulator

 In simple terms, Circulator is a device in which RF signal travels from one port to the next in one direction i.e. either clockwise or anticlockwise.
 There are 2 types of circulators based on the number of ports i.e. 3 Port circulators and 4 port circulators.

 The following figure shows a 4 port circulator schematic.

-Circulator is not reciprocal component.
+The circulator is not a reciprocal component.
 All the 4 ports are matched and transmission of power takes place in a cyclic order only.
-An ideal circulator it is perfectly lossless.
+An ideal circulator is perfectly lossless.

-Circulator is a device in which microwave or radio frequency signals entering any port are passed on to the next port in rotation only.
+The circulator is a device in which microwave or radiofrequency signals entering any port are passed on to the next port in rotation only.

 4 Port Circulator using Magic Tees:

-In these type of circulators electrical signals are applied to switch the orientation of the circulator from clockwise direction to counter-clockwise direction and vice versa.
+In these types of circulators electrical signals are applied to switch the orientation of the circulator from clockwise direction to counter-clockwise direction and vice versa.

 The way the circulator is manufactured will stay in the default orientation in the absence of the electrical signal.

 This technology is expensive but it makes its low loss and increases the power handling capacity